Skip to main content

 “Someone I feel comfortable with.”

-Here are some key things to evaluate:
+Here are some key measures to evaluate your new garden designer against:

-• Experience overall
+• Their overall experience

 • Knowledge of compliance and building requirements (easements, permits, regulations)

-• Their availability during the construction phase
+• Their availability for consulting during the construction phase

 • Their ability to work with trusted landscapers (if they don’t build themselves)